AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/installing/install-and-configure-marketo-sales-insight-in-microsoft-dynamics-2011.md

 title: Install and Configure Marketo Sales Insight in Microsoft Dynamics 2011
 exl-id: 40622dcc-7129-4392-95dc-ca829c15c3a6
 ---
-# Install and Configure Marketo Sales Insight in Microsoft Dynamics 2011 {#install-and-configure-marketo-sales-insight-in-microsoft-dynamics}
+# Install and Configure [!DNL Marketo Sales Insight] in [!DNL Microsoft Dynamics 2011] {#install-and-configure-marketo-sales-insight-in-microsoft-dynamics}

-Marketo Sales Insight is a fantastic tool for your sales team.
-Here is the step-by-step instruction of how to install and configure it in Microsoft Dynamics 2011 On-Premises.
+[!DNL Marketo Sales Insight] is a fantastic tool for your sales team.
+Here is the step-by-step instruction of how to install and configure it in [!DNL Microsoft Dynamics 2011] On-Premises.

 >[!PREREQUISITES]
 >
 >Complete your Marketo-Microsoft integration.
 >
->[Download the correct solution](/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/installing/download-the-marketo-sales-insight-solution-for-microsoft-dynamics.md) for your version of Microsoft Dynamics CRM.
+>[Download the correct solution](/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/installing/download-the-marketo-sales-insight-solution-for-microsoft-dynamics.md) for your version of [!DNL Microsoft Dynamics] CRM.

 ## Import Solution {#import-solution}

-1. Sign in to Microsoft Dynamics CRM.
-Click **Settings** in the bottom left menu.
+1. Sign in to [!DNL Microsoft Dynamics] CRM.
+Click **[!UICONTROL Settings]** in the bottom left menu.

    ![](assets/image2015-5-4-10-3a39-3a44.png)

-1. Select **Solutions** in the tree.
+1. Select **[!UICONTROL Solutions]** in the tree.

    ![](assets/image2015-5-4-10-3a41-3a56.png)